-We have been working since 2009 to preserve the Makay massif on the island of Madagascar.
+Since 2009, we have been working on the preservation of the Makay massif on the island of Madagascar.

 The Makay massif

-The Makay is a massif of 4,000 km2 in southwestern Madagascar.
-Made up of a labyrinth of forest canyons, it is home to a real treasure in terms of biodiversity and rock paintings.
+The Makay is a massif of 4.000 km2 in the southwest of Madagascar.
+Consisting of a labyrinth of forest canyons, it shelters a real treasure in terms of biodiversity and rock paintings.

-Madagascar, isolated from the continents for millions of years, gave birth to fabulous flora and fauna.
-Today Makay is one of the greatest sanctuaries of this incredible biodiversity threatened with extinction.
+Madagascar, isolated from the continents for millions of years, has given birth to a fabulous fauna and flora.
+The Makay is today one of the largest sanctuaries of this incredible biodiversity threatened with extinction.

-Long preserved from humans, the Makay now faces strong human pressure.
-Bush fires are the main threat to the forests of Makay.
+Long preserved from humans, the Makay is now facing strong anthropic pressure.
+Food insecurity is the main threat to the Makay forests.

 Our projects to protect the Makay

-In order to face the threats weighing on the ecosystems of the massif, we are deploying an ecosystem of complementary initiatives including the development of sustainable economic alternatives (beekeeping, ecotourism), theimprovement of living conditions (education, agroecology), and protection of natural environments (forest guards, reforestation, awareness raising).
+In order to address the threats to the mountain ecosystems, we are deploying an ecosystem of complementary initiatives including the development of sustainable economic alternatives (beekeeping, ecotourism), theimprovement of living conditions (access to water, food, education, healthcare and energy), and the protection of natural environments (forest guards, reforestation, awareness, scientific research).

 Our local partner

-We have led four major expeditions in the Makay massif to better inventory its biodiversity and bring back the images necessary for its development and protection.
+We have led four major expeditions in the Makay massif to inventory its biodiversity and bring back the promotion images necessary for its development and protection.